jimhigson/oboe.js/writing/main_concat.md

 Duck typing is of course a much looser concept than an XML document's tag names and collisions are possible where objects co-incidentally share property names.
 In practice however, I find the looseness a strength more often than a weakness.
-Under a tag-based marshalling from an OO language, sub-types are assigned a new tag name and as a consumer of the document, the
+Under a tag-based marshalling from an OO language, sub-types are assigned a new tag name and as a consumer of the document, the 'isa' relationship between a 'class' tagname and it's 'sub-tabname' may be difficult to track.
+It is likely that if I'm unaware of this, I'm not interested in the extended capabilities of the subclass and would rather just continue to recieve the base superclass capabilities as before.
+Under duck typing this is easy - becase the data consumer lists the

+A third injection of type into json comes in the form of taking the first property of an object as being the tagname.
+Unsatisfactory, objects have an order while serialised as json but once deserialised typically have no further order.
+Clarinet.js seems to follow this pattern, notifying of new objects only once the first property's key is known so that it may be used to infer type.
+Not very good, won't persue further.

 Design not just for now, design to be stable over future iterations of the software.
 Agile etc.